omarzahidli/standup-app/README.md

 Pagination (10 items per page)

-Efficient handling of 500+ standup records

-Highlights standups containing blocker keywords (with red border)
+Highlights standups containing blockers (with red border)

 Search: works in parallel with filters, can search any string

 🔮 Future Improvements

-Dynamic Dashboard: Make submissions and statuses update in real time
+Dynamic Dashboard: Currently the dashboard is static due to static mock data.
+In the future, connect to a live backend to make submissions and statuses update in real time.

 User Authentication: Each user can submit only for themselves